Trioxis/fossilize-aws-ebs/docs/API.md

 [`ActionCreator.js`](../src/ActionCreator.js) exports three named functions.
 They all return objects that represent an action to be used by the `Actioner`

 - `makeDeleteAction(snap)` - accepts an object that represents a snapshot in EC2.
 It returns an object that represents an action that will delete the snapshot.
-- `makeCreationActions(volume)` - accepts an AWSBM Volume object (with `Snapshots` defined).
-Returns an array of `SNAPSHOT_VOLUME` AWSBM Action objects that will create the required backup snapshots for the EBS volume.
+- `makeCreationActions(volume)` - accepts a Fossilize Volume object (with `Snapshots` defined).
+Returns an array of `SNAPSHOT_VOLUME` Fossilize Action objects that will create the required backup snapshots for the EBS volume.
 - `determineBackupsNeeded(volume, snapList)` - accepts an EBS volume object and an array of snapshot objects.
 This simply determines that types of snapshots required and returns them as an array.
 This should be used by `makeCreateAction` to figure out what creation actions it needs to make.

 ## Actioner